puppetlabs/puppet-docs/source/pe/3.7/puppet_assign_configurations.markdown

 * Convert arbitrary data from other sources into class parameters or variables
 * Declare lone resources, outside any class

-Site.pp is a normal manifest written in the Puppet language, and is the entry point for the puppet master server --- catalog compilation always starts with this file.
+Site.pp is a normal manifest written in the Puppet language, and is the entry point for the Puppet master server --- catalog compilation always starts with this file.
 It's the original Puppet data source, predating nearly everything else about Puppet, and it remains very useful for certain use cases.

-Site.pp should be managed with version control and deployed to the puppet master server using a controlled release process.
+Site.pp should be managed with version control and deployed to the Puppet master server using a controlled release process.
 Access to configuration data in site.pp is managed by your organization's specific version control and code deployment procedures.

 > ### Recommendations
 >